mikej340/tivmuseum/README.md

 - keyboard popping up is likely (other than browser distractions) most troublesome aspect. therefore consider alternative to text input for postcode... somehow
 - browser. address bar, tabs, other buttons just create opportunity for users to get themselves in trouble
   - app?
-- when fullscreen (eg when scroll down in chrome) 1x zoom everything fits perfectly in the viewport!
 - some lady on Saturday also uses ledger to input something on computer
   - ask Carrie

 Pete/James
--
 - minus smaller than plus (try different font)
 - tab order to avoid shirley issue of tabbing to Reason for Visit?
 - consider lower-casing
 - prevent double-tap zoom if possible
 - order of select items
-- just show gift aid number in dropdown